 Explore Garden of the Gods

-You can also see Garden of the Gods on a Jeep tour of the natural landscape of Colorado Springs.
-With an entertaining cowboy as your driver and guide, you’ll also see Helen Hunt Falls, popular landmarks, and secluded, harder-to-reach areas with rugged terrain.
+You could also see Garden of the Gods on a Jeep tour of the natural landscape of Colorado Springs.
+With an entertaining cowboy as your driver and guide, you’ll also tour Helen Hunt Falls, popular landmarks, and secluded, harder-to-reach areas with rugged terrain.

 Dine at Local Eateries